How to Lose 5% of Your Body Weight to Decrease your Health Risk During the Pandemic

 Don’t worry if you can’t convert all of that in your head.
 The CDC has devised a handy BMI calculator for just this occasion.

-Plug your height in feet and inches and weight in pounds, then hit the calculate button.
+Plug in your height in feet and inches, and your weight in pounds, then hit the calculate button.
 There is also a metric option if you prefer that way.

 Of course, only your physician is qualified to determine your true BMI.
 Your findings here should only be used as an estimate.